vharsh/digital-credential-plugins/sunbird-rc-esignet-integration-impl/README.md

-# mock-esignet-integration-impl
+# sunbird-rc-esignet-integration-impl

 ## About

 Implementation for all the interfaces defined in esignet-integration-api.
-This libaray is built as a wrapper for [mock-identity-system](mock-identity-system) service.
+This libaray is built as a wrapper for [sunbird-registry-system](sunbird-registry-url) service.

 This library should be added as a runtime dependency to [esignet-service](https://github.com/mosip/esignet) for development purpose only.
 Note: This is not production use implementation.